Contract for Deed

 As in any real estate transaction, there exists a measure of risk.
 The secret is to mitigate as much of the risk by performing your own due diligence, obtaining the advice and/or recommendations of professionals, and putting together a practical and prudent strategy to safeguard your initial and ongoing financial obligations relating to the Contract.
 While Forms, Classes, Seminars and Books are available on the opportunities of Contract of Sale for that matter we suggest the following:

-- You may want to consider recording your Contract for Deed in the property is located.
+- You may want to consider recording your Contract for Deed in the property where it is located.

 - Obtain a Preliminary Title Report (PTR) or some sort of a “lot book guarantee” which will provide and/or confirm existing and encumbrances on the property including the status of the property taxes.